Skip to main content

 Prerequisites

-Note: When using Securosys CloudHSM with JarsignerX or KeytoolX, proxy credentials are required.
-In this case, use the parameters -proxyuser and -proxypassword.
+When using Securosys CloudHSM the proxy credentials are required.
+For on-premise HSMs, leave out the -proxyuser and -proxypassword arguments.

-Please note that these parameters differ from the standard Primus tools usage, which uses
+Please note that the naming differs from the standard Primus Tools, which use -primusproxyuser and -primusproxypassword.

 Key and Certificate Management Tool